thomassuedbroecker/iot-automotive-starter-server-and-ios-application/README.md

 - **Server** and **Mobile Application** in **ONE** github repository
 - full setup with full with the iOS **PUSH Notifications**.

-# IBM IoT for Automotive - Mobility Starter Application server
+# IBM IoT for Automotive - Car Sharing Sample

 The IBM IoT for Automotive - Mobility Starter Application is a demo app that uses: